-for EU membership, the implementation of the citizenship laws began to demonstrate more inclusiveness towards ethnic non-Croats, although the law on citizenship itself remained unchanged.
-It is through an examination of these political conflicts and debates and their historical context that we can best present the normative framework that regulates citizenship in Croatia today.
+With the death of Franjo Tudjman in 1999 and the subsequent electoral defeat of the HDZ, the beginning of 2000 marked a sharp contrast with the practices of the previous decade.
+Owing in part to the democratic changes within Croatian politics and to Croatia's bid for EU membership, since 2000 the implementation of the citizenship laws began to demonstrate more inclusiveness towards ethnic non-Croats, although the law on citizenship itself remained unchanged until 2011.
+In that year the first significant changes were introduced to the Croatian citizenship law that was until then virtually unchanged for two decades.
+Nevertheless the accent of these amendments was more on the technical and procedural than on the substantive changes in the criteria for the acquisition of the Croatian citizenship.
+It is through an examination of these political conflicts and debates and their historical context that we can best present the normative framework that regulates citizenship in contemporary Croatia.